genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/01_introduction.md

 npx genx
 ```

-Follow through the series of questions and for `App name` enter `positions-app-tutorial`.
+Follow through the series of questions.
+For `App name` enter `positions-app-tutorial` and for `App seed` enter `Quick Start Application`.

 If this is the first time you are using the GenX CLI tool, check the [Quick Start](/getting-started/quick-start/create-a-new-project/) guide first.